28 Surprising and Funny Chinese Words and Phrases (With Audio)

 猴子捞月 gives a funny literal image: a “monkey fishing for the moon,” or trying to scoop up the moon’s reflection from a lake.
 This expression refers to tasks that are futile or impossible, to the point of being absurd.

-There’s a practical message behind this—if a goal is too unrealistic anyway, then it’s wiser to stop wasting time on it and go after something that’s more achievable instead.
+There’s a practical message behind this—if a goal is too unrealistic anyway, then it’s wiser to stop wasting time on it and go after something more achievable instead.

 28. 画饼充饥 (huà bǐng chōng jī)

 画饼充饥 is a Chinese idiom that translates to “drawing cakes to satisfy hunger.”
 When you’re hungry, there’s not really much of a point to drawing cakes (unless you want to masochistically make yourself hungrier).
-This phrase describes making empty promises or having fantasies that temporarily satisfy your desires but aren’t a genuine solution.
+This phrase describes making empty promises or having fantasies that temporarily satisfy your desires but aren’t genuine solutions.

 Some common examples of this include politicians promising impressive reforms just to win votes but without following through, or people with financial struggles who pin all their hopes on winning the lottery.